Leveraging Large Language Models for Collective Decision-Making: Simulation Study Results

-\cref{fig:trend_lines_results_heterogeneous} compares the metrics between including and excluding the knowledge graph for $T=4$, $n=5$ and $K=2$.
-When the knowledge graph and attendance constraints were incorporated, the average number of interactions was still decreasing, and both of the satisfaction ratio and the score of the decision candidate were increasing.
-However, compared to using the schedule preferences only, the evaluation metrics deteriorated, and the system's performance was worse in each dimension.
+\cref{fig:trend_lines_results_heterogeneous} compares the metrics between including and excluding the database for $T=4$, $n=5$ and $K=2$.
+When the database and attendance constraints were incorporated, the average number of interactions remained decreasing, and the satisfaction ratio and the decision candidate's score increased.
+However, compared to using the schedule preferences only, the evaluation metrics deteriorated, and the system's performance worsened in each dimension.

 Precisely, the decrease in the average number of interactions was reduced from $\approx 50\%$ to an $\approx 25\%$.
 The final percentage increase in the satisfaction ratio of the decision candidate dropped from $\approx 110\%$ to less than $\approx 50\%$.
 Moreover, the final percentage increase in the satisfaction score decreased from $\approx 120\%$ to $\approx 75\%$.